Nancy Allen-Scannell

 Claire McMahon

-Claire joined MSPCC in 2023 and currently serves as the Development Associate.
-In her role, she is responsible for managing critical development tasks and duties including data management, donor acknowledgments, mailing production, and special events support.
-Prior to joining MSPCC, she received her Bachelor’s in Psychology with a minor in Communication from Saint Anselm College.
-Claire interned for the college’s Annual Giving office and served as the co-chair to assist in leading fundraising efforts.
+Claire joined MSPCC in 2023 and currently serves as the Development Operations Manager.
+In her role, she manages the infrastructure necessary to optimize processes and increase efficiency within MSPCC.
+Claire also co-leads efforts to manage and grow MSPCC’s Young Professional Board.
+Prior to joining the organization, she received her Bachelor’s in Psychology with a minor in Communication from Saint Anselm College.

 - Contact Claire at cmcmahon@mspcc.org.